NAME

 logon_script

 A script that will execute every time a user logs on.
 Two environment variables are set: USERNAME, and ACCESS_TOKEN.
 The ACCESS_TOKEN environment variable is an access token for the MS Graph.
 The token scope config option sets the comma-separated scopes that should be requested for the ACCESS_TOKEN.
 ACCESS_TOKEN will be empty during offline logon.
 The return code of the script determines how authentication proceeds.
 0 is success, 1 is a soft failure and authentication will proceed, while 2 is a hard failure causing authentication to fail.
-The app_id option MUST be set for each domain to ensure the logon_token_scopes option has the correct API permissions.
-Failing to do so will prevent the logon_script from executing.

 EXAMPLES